xinyue-lily/xinyue-lily.github.io/_posts/2022-03-12-Final-Project.md

 # them to g.text1,g.text2,g.text3 and g.text4, they are area_worst,area_mean,
 # concave.points_mean and concave.points_worst. then we fetch the type of the
 # models we selected and retrieve the models which has been trained and saved
-# from models.ipynb, finally predict whether the The diagnosis of the breast
+# from models.ipynb, finally predict the prediction of the breast cancer is
-# cancer is benign or malignant.
+# benign or malignant.
 @app.route('/Diagnosis/', methods=['POST', 'GET'])
 def Diagnosis():
     if request.method == 'GET':